is a sweet Vermont ski stash for skiers and riders in quest of authentic,

-Valley, this is Vermont skiing at its best.
-The two interconnected mountains,
+Valley offers Vermont skiing at its best.
+Sugarbush offers two interconnected mountains,

-valet, and valet parking, to a steamy outdoor pool and two Jacuzzis, Clay Brook
+valet and a boot dryer room, underground valet parking, to a steamy outdoor pool and two Jacuzzis, Clay Brook

 meets all skiers’ need and many of your wishes – like first tracks and fine